jdart1/arasan-chess/doc/BUILD.md

 `git submodule update --init --recursive`

 Arasan now requires a modern compiler with at least C++-17 support.

-Limited testing has been done on other OSs and architectures other than x86 and amd64.
+Clang is the recommended compiler (can use clang-cl on Windows).
+Clang compiles are measurably faster, due to better code generation, especially in the NNUE code.

+The primary architectures supported and tested are x86, x86_64, and ARM.
 However, the code is designed to be portable.
 In particular, there is support for big-endian architectures.

 # Building on Linux or Mac

+32-bit Linux distros are not supported.

 There is a makefile in the src directory.